 There are a series of spectacular falls along the range, and at Nyahururu, Thompson’s Falls has become a popular rest stop for travelers.

-Picturesque, steep forested ravines, and open moorland characterize the Aberdare National Park.
-The park provides a habitat for elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus monkeys, buffalos, warthogs, and bushbucks among others.
+Aberdare National Park is characterized by picturesque, steep forested ravines and open moorland.
+It provides a habitat for elephants, black rhinos, leopards, spotted hyenas, olive baboons, black and white colobus monkeys, buffalos, warthogs, and bushbucks.

 Rare sightings include those of the Giant Forest hog, bongo, golden cat, serval cat, African wild cat, African civet cat, and the blue duiker.
 Visitors can indulge in picnics, trout fishing in the rivers, and camping in the moorlands.